ncrowther/greenhouseControl/server/aiPlantExpert/README.md

     ibmcloud ce project select -n [PROJECT_NAME]

-5. Start Podman Desktop
+5. Start docker Desktop

-7. Within this folder, edit CEbuild.sh and CErun.sh and change the REGISTRY to your Podman registry.
+7. Within this folder, edit CEbuild.sh and CErun.sh and change the REGISTRY to your docker registry.

-8. Using the same bash shell, deploy the sample application to your Podman repo:
+8. Using the same bash shell, deploy the sample application to your docker repo:

 ./CEbuild